 Below is an example of a Sparkplug payload with a hierarchical metric name reflecting this.

 Furthermore, in cases where, as a manufacturer, you have multiple sites in different geographical locations that you’d want to gain total visibility, then a Unified Namespace architectural approach can be used implemented by having an Edge-Based HiveMQ MQTT Broker act as a local unified namespace at each site while connected to a central cloud-based HiveMQ MQTT broker through an MQTT bridge as shown below.
 This is to ensure that data exchanges that are local to a site are not affected by latency issues introduced by sending data to and from the cloud.

 In conclusion, a Sparkplug compliant broker such as HiveMQ MQTT Broker can be used as a Unified Namespace for ISA95 based Sparkplug data objects that can be consumed or published by industrial hardware or software systems when needed for a specific action.
 In short, the Unified Namespace Architectural Approach, ISA95 Standard, Sparkplug Specification have a mutually beneficial relationship that could be used as a basis for building smart manufacturing systems.

-For more information on Sparkplug, you can check out this Sparkplug Essentials series on the HiveMQ website.
+For more information on Sparkplug, you can check out our Sparkplug Essentials series.